bpocallaghan/laravel-admin-starter/README.md

 - have a look at Admin\NavigationController.php on how to use datatables and datatables with ajax if more than 150 entries

 ## TODO
-- finish refactoring files to titan for easier use and more flexibility
 - [Upcoming Changes and Features](https://github.com/bpocallaghan/laravel-admin-starter/blob/master/TODO.md)

 ## Thank you